kot-behemoth/awesome-joplin/readme.md

 - [Make all possible links](https://github.com/S73ph4n/joplin_make_all_links) [Experimental] Goes through the current note looking for words (or groups of words) matching another note's title.
 When found, makes them into links to the corresponding notes.
 - [Link to note](https://github.com/S73ph4n/joplin_autolinker) [Experimental] Checks if the selected text matches an existing note's title.
 If such a note exists, makes a link to it.
 If it doesn't, creates it.
 - [Automate notes with JS](https://github.com/S73ph4n/joplin_automate_notes) [Experimental] Execute blocks of Javascript in the note, writing the results below.
+- [Note tabs](https://github.com/benji300/joplin-note-tabs) [Experimental] Display the selected note in a tab panel and allows to pin/unpin notes as tabs.
+- [Create note from highlighted text](https://github.com/ambrt/joplin-plugin-create-note-from-text), [explanation](https://discourse.joplinapp.org/t/create-note-from-highlighted-text/12511) [Experimental] Turns text or block of text into new note under active folder.
+- [Statusbar](https://github.com/tbergeron/joplin-statusbar) [Experimental] Very simple plugin that adds a view to use as a statusbar.
+For now it only displays the last sync time.

 ## Tutorials